Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

-# Get started sending and receiving session based messages from Service Bus queues using QueueClient
+# Get started sending and receiving session based messages from Service Bus queues using SessionClient

 In order to run the sample in this directory, replace the following bracketed values in the `Program.cs` file.